 The vast majority of reinsurance agreements in Ireland include an arbitration condition, requiring all disputes under the agreement to be referred to arbitration in the first instance.
-As such, there are very few judicial decisions on reinsurance law in this jurisdiction as arbitration is the primary means for formal resolution of insurance disputes.
+As such, there are very few judicial decisions on reinsurance law in this jurisdiction.